ubicucsd/bootcamp_19_20/4_Python.md

 So far, we've been working only on the command line.
 However, you'll often want to do more than the command line easily allows.
 Today, we're going to be learning the basics of one of the most popular languages for doing that: Python.

 ## Getting Started

-Create a new directory (remember: mkdir) wherever you are saving your work.
-Call it "pydir".
+Create a new directory called "pydir".
 Enter the directory.

 Python should already be installed on your workstations.
 Let's make sure: Type the following on the command line:
 ```shell